Return on Equity Definition

 Return on Equity (A*B*C) | 14.8% | 20.7% |

-As we note from above, that basic ROE formula and DuPont Formula provides us with the same answer.
-However, DuPont analysis helps us in analyzing the reasons why there was an increase or decrease in ROE.
+As we noted above, the basic ROE formula and DuPont Formula provide us with the same answer.
+However, DuPont analysis helps us analyze why there was an increase or decrease in ROE.

 For example, for Nestle, Return on Equity decreased from 20.7% in 2014 to 14.8% in 2015.
 Why?